Robert D. Pace

 1 Chronicles 22:1

 The 21st Century stands upon the shoulders of all centuries regarding its ability to propagate the Gospel.
 The Church has the technology of television, Internet, radio, and the publishing industry to reach the nations.
 We have PowerPoint, Praise Teams, and drama to illustrate the Gospel.
 We have gifted preachers and singers to present the Word.
-We have state-of-the-art sanctuaries with stage, lights, and smoke.
-But my question today is this: Holy Fire!
-Where is it?
+We have state-of-the-art sanctuaries with stage, lights, and vapor.
+But my question today is this: Holy Smoke!
+Where’s the Fire?

 I’m convinced I’m asking the right question because fire is mentioned about 550 times in Scripture and it was a vital part of worship in both Old and New Testaments.